Author and Educational Drama Specialist Rosalind Flynn leads

 What is Curriculum-Based Readers Theatre?

-Curriculum-Based Readers Theatre (CBRT) is an arts-integrated learning process that involves teachers and students in creating scripts about content information.
+Curriculum-Based Readers Theatre (CBRT) is an arts-integrated learning process which focuses on scripts about content information.

 The short scripts created have a dual purpose—to inform about a curriculum topic and entertain an audience.

-Once the student-playwrights complete their scripts, they read, re-read, rehearse, and perform their original scripts in this classroom activity that merges drama, theatre, writing, reading, speaking, listening, and content learning.
+With CBRT, students read, re-read, rehearse, and perform scripts in this classroom activity that merges drama, theatre, writing, reading, speaking, listening, and content learning.

 Rosalind Flynn is an educational drama consultant whose national touring workshops for teachers were developed in collaboration with The John F. Kennedy Center for the Performing Arts.
 In 1995 she completed her dissertation on the use of drama as a learning method and received her Ph.D. from the University of Maryland.

 At The Catholic University of America in Washington, DC, Rosalind is the head of the

 Rosalind’s articles on educational drama have been published in Dramatics, Youth Theatre Journal, Language Arts, English Journal, Teaching Artist Journal, The Reading Teacher, and Teaching Theatre.

 Since 1994, she has conducted workshops for students, teachers, and artists from 43 states, the District of Columbia, Puerto Rico, and Shanghai, China.
 She lives in Silver Spring, Maryland.